After a while, lacquer paint gets old. So, can you paint over lacquer paint?

-Enamel paint is another durable paint that will go on well on lacquer.
-The best type to use over lacquer is spray enamel or acrylic enamel.
+You can apply enamel paint over lacquer.
+The best type of enamel to use over lacquer is spray or acrylic enamel.
 Two coats of spray enamel paint are enough on lacquer.
 Too many coats can make the paint blurry.

-- Enamel paint dries to be very hard and it can be difficult to shape or distress.
+- Enamel paint dries hard and can be difficult to shape or distress.

 - Medium-grit sandpaper (preferably 150-grit)